vitalets/babel-plugin-runtyper/README.md

 ## Usage with static tools
 Static code analysis is also the way to perform type checking.
-For example, there is Facebook's [Flow](https://flowtype.org) project.
+For example, there is [Flow](https://flowtype.org) from Facebook and [TypeScript](https://www.typescriptlang.org) from Microsoft.
-You can use Runtyper together with Flow to detect errors on both pre-runtime and runtime stages.
+You can use Runtyper together with them to detect errors on both pre-runtime and runtime stages.

 Yet, static tools need extra efforts for:
-* Writing type-annotations (may be annoying)
+* Writing type-annotations
 * Integration with third-party libraries (as their API should be also annotated)
 * Processing external events from user / server (many different formats)
-* Involving new members (who is not familiar with typed JavaScript)
+* Training new members who is not familiar with typed JavaScript

+> Learn more about pros and cons of static types in great Eric Elliott's article [You Might Not Need TypeScript (or Static Types)](https://medium.com/javascript-scene/you-might-not-need-typescript-or-static-types-aa7cb670a77b).

 Let's take an example from [Flow's get started page](https://flowtype.org/en/docs/getting-started/):
 ```js